jp1884/techvolution-vegas-baby/TeV - Test - shorter - punchier/80 - Epilogue.md

 People who don't feel the pain.
 People happy with the way things are.
 Seeing the blank faces, the clueless looks, the complete arrogance of the executives, lawyers, marketers, and consultants who stood in the way of the frontline workers, and the unlucky ones grieving in pain, waiting for this solution, merged years of political theory in my mind and let me see a new ruling philosophy called Techvolution clearly in my head.

 It was still hard writing this book.
-It was condensing so much history and political theory in such a short book.
-I was mentally very tired and a little bitter to be honest.
+It was condensing so much history and political theory in such a short space.
+I was mentally very tired and despite indulging in Jack Jones' "The Impossible Dream" too much, a little bitter.
 Then I watched an episode of Netflix's _Black Mirror_, and went back to work.

 This episode was the tale of a crazed man, out to talk with the powerful CEO of an app called Smithereens.
 He holds a company intern hostage awaiting his call.
 Police surround him, corporate lackies try to deflect him, shots are fired at him, but he still wants his phone call.
 Nobody knows why.